-5.1.1 Any member of staff who wishes to raise a concern in relation to the items included at section 2.2 should contact the independent Clerk to the Corporation, who has been identified as the person responsible for investigating allegations of whistleblowing.
+5.1.1 Any member of staff who wishes to raise a concern in relation to the items included at section 2.2 should contact the Head of Human Resources & Organisational Development, who has been identified as the person responsible for investigating allegations of whistleblowing.
 Contact details are as follows:

-Jane Taylor-Holmes
+Jonathan Hambling

-Clerk to the Corporation
+Head of Human Resources & Organisational Development

 Calderdale College

 Francis Street

 Halifax HX1 3UZ

 01422 357357 (ext.
-9515) jane.taylor-holmes@calderdale.ac.uk
+9369) jonathan.hambling@calderdale.ac.uk

-- 5.1.2 If the allegations are made against the Clerk to the Corporation, the matter should be raised with the Chair of the Corporation in the first instance. - 5.1.3 The Clerk to the Corporation or the Chair of the Corporation will notify the Audit Committee of the complaint.
-Depending on the nature of the complaint, the Audit Committee may determine that the College's internal or external audit service should conduct the investigation.
+5.1.2 If the allegations are made against the Head of Human Resources & Organisational Development, the matter should be raised with the Clerk to the Corporation in the first instance.

-- 5.1.4 The matter will be dealt with under Stage 5.2 below. - 5.1.5 Staff are encouraged to identify themselves when making a disclosure.
+- 5.1.3 The Head of Human Resources & Organisational Development or the Clerk to the Corporation will notify the Audit Committee of the complaint.
+Depending on the nature of the complaint, the Audit Committee may determine that the College's internal or external audit service should conduct the investigation. - 5.1.4 The matter will be dealt with under Stage 5.2 below. - 5.1.5 Staff are encouraged to identify themselves when making a disclosure.
 If an anonymous disclosure is made, the College will not be able to notify the individual making the disclosure of the outcome of actions taken by the College.
 Anonymity also means that the College may have difficulty in investigating such a concern.
-The College reserves the right to determine whether to apply this procedure in respect of an anonymised disclosure in light of the following considerations: - Whether sufficient information was provided to allow an investigation to occur - the seriousness of the issues raised in the disclosure: - the credibility of the concern; - the likelihood that the concern can be confirmed from attributable sources. - 5.1.6 For further guidance in relation to this policy/procedure, or concerning the use of the disclosure procedure generally, staff should speak in confidence to the Head of Human Resources or the Clerk to the Corporation.
+The College reserves the right to determine whether to apply this procedure in respect of an anonymised disclosure in light of the following considerations: - Whether sufficient information was provided to allow an investigation to occur - the seriousness of the issues raised in the disclosure; - the credibility of the concern; - the likelihood that the concern can be confirmed from attributable sources. - 5.1.6 For further guidance in relation to this policy/procedure, or concerning the use of the disclosure procedure generally, staff should speak in confidence to the Head of Human Resources & Organisational Development or the Clerk to the Corporation.